 Decide where you want your listening position to be.
 Please remember that your WATCH System can fill most rooms with beautiful sound.
-However, for the PDC advantage, we want to ensure that you get all the benefits possible with the group delay adjustment features that are built into this design.
-Listening positions that are too close to a boundary will deteriorate the overall system performance.
+However, we want to ensure that you enjoy the benefits of the group delay adjustment features that are built into all Wilson Audio products.